-This major combines theory and practice to help prepare you for analysis of and reporting on the economic activities of organizations.
-You'll develop skills in managerial accounting, budgeting, accounting systems, internal controls, financial analysis, financial reporting, internal and external auditing, taxation, and international accounting.
+This major combines theory and practice to help prepare you to analyze and report on the economic activities of organizations.
+You’ll develop skills in managerial accounting, budgeting, accounting systems, internal controls, financial analysis, financial reporting, internal and external auditing, taxation, and international accounting.

 This program is also available as a minor.

 Students who complete this program may be eligible to reduce their total coursework for the following master's degree programs:

 About the Accounting Bachelor's Degree

 The accounting curriculum, developed in consultation with employers, features real-world data sets.
 Accounting employers often serve as guest speakers and contact UMGC to recruit our students.
 You’ll take courses in statistics, economics, cost accounting, income taxation, business law, and auditing.
 Related required coursework complements your accounting coursework with study of management theory, finance, and ethics.

 Through your coursework, you will learn how to

 Communicate with financial and nonfinancial audiences in a clear and concise manner and make appropriate financial decisions

 Research, prepare, analyze, and review financial and business data by applying accounting and business management principles to produce financial and business reports